-Day / Business Day: For the purpose of this policy, "day" means any day that includes Monday to Friday, excluding holidays, as defined in the St. Lawrence College academic calendar.
+Day/ Business Day: For the purpose of this policy, "day" means any day that includes Monday to Friday, excluding holidays, as defined in the St. Lawrence College academic calendar.

-Dean: For the purpose of this document, "Dean" may refer to a Dean, an Associate Dean, or a Campus Dean.
+Dean: For the purpose of this document, "Dean" may refer to a Dean or an Associate Dean.